Standout Shows: New York Fashion Week Spring 2015September 16, 2014

-As New York Fashion Week draws to a close—leaving in its wake countless street style snaps, celebrity endorsements and column inches—I took stock of the shows and selected my four standouts of Spring 2015.
+As New York Fashion Week draws to a close—leaving in its wake countless street style snaps, celebrity endorsements and column inches—we took stock of the shows and selected our four standouts of Spring 2015.
 These are the brands that did things a little differently, the designers that dared to take risks and the shows that truly set themselves apart.

 For his inaugural spring show at New York Fashion week, Todd Snyder drew inspiration from the bastion of modern architecture: Frank Lloyd Wright.
 This influence—and indeed Snyder’s own architectural background—emerged everywhere, from the precise structure of a beige safari jacket to the styling of a crisp grey blazer with slouchy French terry shorts.
 Finished in a minimal, earthy palette, the collection excelled by distilling each piece to its purest and most functional form, making the very foundations of menswear feel simultaneously classic and modern, formal and casual, wearable and aspirational.